 There are various types of crowns available but the main categories of crowns are

-No, there won’t be any troubles while eating rather eating will become easier with the placed crown as it will increase your ability to chew. in starting you may feel a bit discomfort while eating so for that take small bites of soft foods to help make the adjustment easy.
+No, there won’t be any trouble while eating rather eating will become easier with the placed crown as it will increase your ability to chew.
+Initially, you may feel slight discomfort, but taking small bites of soft food for a few days makes the adjustment easy.